-Childhood cancers are relatively rare – they represent less than one percent of new cancer cases each year.
+Madison, Wis. — Childhood cancers are relatively rare — they represent less than 1 percent of new cancer cases each year.
 They are also often highly curable, as an estimated 85 percent of children with cancer will be cured of their disease.

 Some children, such as those with high-risk neuroblastoma, receive all these treatments and more, and yet the disease still has only a 50 percent cure rate.

-“We definitely need better approaches, and we need less toxic therapies,” DeSantes says.
+“We definitely need better approaches, and we need less toxic therapies,” DeSantes said.

 “There weren’t very many people excited about that field back then.
-But I was, and Paul was,” DeSantes says.
-“Then we recruited other physician-scientists – Christian Capitini, MD, and Mario Otto, MD, PhD – whose research and clinical interests would dovetail with our own.
+But I was, and Paul was,” DeSantes said.
+“Then we recruited other physician-scientists — Christian Capitini, MD, and Mario Otto, MD — whose research and clinical interests would dovetail with our own.
 Now we have a critical mass of people that build off each other and make our research programs grow.”

 The goal with immunotherapy is both that cure rates will improve, and that doctors can reduce or eliminate the need for treatments such as chemotherapy and radiation.
 However, many current immunotherapies come with different toxicities.
 Stem cell transplants, for example, can lead to a condition where the T cells from the donor’s immune system also attacks the patient’s healthy cells, sometimes leading to death.